 It's a good idea to have at least three copies of each document.
 You'll have to give one to the judge, one to the opposing side, and one the court clerk.
 Organize the evidence in the order that you'll present it so that you can find each item quickly.

-Let's assume your case is based on a hotel's failure to return your deposit when you canceled a wedding reception three months before the event was to be held.
+Let's assume a hotel's failed to return your deposit when you canceled a wedding reception three months before the event was to be held.
 This would be a small claims breach of contract case—a type of case regularly brought before a small claims court.

 Still, because Valley View representatives have probably talked to or exchanged letters with the plaintiff, they probably have a pretty good idea of what to expect.
 Accordingly, Valley View's list might look like this:

 If you're just starting your research, learn about when you should sue in small claims court.
 For more help preparing your testimony and evidence, see Everybody's Guide to Small Claims Court, by attorney Cara O'Neill (Nolo).